MFarkha/my-face-recognition-api/README.md

 How to start a server:
 - "npm start". (if you have set up a Postgres database)
-- docker-compose up --build (you have to have Docker installed, no database setup though required)
+- docker-compose up --build (you have to have Docker installed, no database setup though required).
+To remove the containers: docker-compose down
-- docker-compose down (to remove the containers)

 Required steps before:
 1. Database based on POSTGRES (or any other relational database compatible with knex.js sql builder module) - might be deployed for you (check 'deployment-*' directories).